qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 Git repository.
 Before you continue, look at the documentation to get familiar with the content and structure of the repository.

-!!!Tip
+!!!Note
     In your shell, make sure current directory is at the repository root.

-To begin, you must accept the `ACCEPT_EULA` and start the containers.
+To begin, you must accept the EULA and start the containers.

 Run the following command: